This Rich To Open Sourceneglected Torvalds straight-talk on how great software gets made, and by who

 In a strict sense, hacking is not the same as open source.
 Workaday people occasionally do get jobs slinging code in public, on the Web.
 But those new to the game are often disappointed by just how much like the rest of work can be.
 Not much self-actualization.
 More reminding yourself that bills are being paid.

 The story we like to hear is that the real open source, the revolutionary stuff, expresses righteous hacker frenzy, not some corporate budget allocation or mid-level management strategy.
-If businesses happens to be involved, it’s through odd lapses in its native authoritarianism.
+If business happens to be involved, it’s through odd lapses in its native authoritarianism.
 Occasionally a fat and happy corporation will hire good people, put them in a “lab”, allow them to release, and benignly neglect to manage them, as if by inspired mistake.
-The result is indistinguishable from tenure or a very advanced form of the dole.
+The result is indistinguishable from tenure or a privatized form of the dole.

 “You must be this rich to do proper hacking” is not something bread-needing coders recently tapped into the decades-running pep rally for “community-driven” open source want to hear.
 Especially those not from rich, generous countries, which is now most of them.
 The instinctive response is to quibble, pleading changed circumstances.
 Many people very much caught up in making rent, buying food, and supporting families have computers these days.
 Digital networking has been “democratized”, in the sense of more people having it.
 Perhaps other kinds of progress have made it unnecessary to be a single, bored rich guy to hack.